sdondley/ClimateChangeChat/perl.md

 * Step 2 is done

 ### Step 3: Throw one line of lua code into neovim's init file
+* neovim has complicated things by offering two different way to load neovim's configurtion
+    * old way: with vimscript
+    * new way: with lua
 * WTF is lua, you say?
     * Sounds like you're probably using `init.vim` to configure neovim
-        * Throw this code into the file:
+        * Throw this code into `init.vim`:
             *  `lua require('lspconfig').perlpls.setup{}`
                 * for the PLS language server
-                    * I recommend using this one
+                    * again, I recommend this one
             * OR for the Perl::LanguageServer
                 *  `lua require('lspconfig').perlls.setup{}`
-                    * I couldn't figure out how to get completion working with this one
-                        * not recommended
-* On the other hand, if you're using `init.lua
+* If you're into lua, edit the `init.lua` file instead:
-    * require'lspconfig'.perlpls.setup{}`
+    * `require'lspconfig'.perlpls.setup{}`
         * for the PLS language server
-            * recommended
     * `require'lspconfig'.perlls.setup{}`
         * for the Perl::LanguageServer language server
-            * ok, if you don't care about code completion
+            * ok, if you don't care about not having code completion
                 * or maybe you'll have better luck than me
 * Step 3 is done